lea37/minimaly/README.md

 ## Features
 Minimaly is an eleventy starter with :
-- Design tokens so you can brand it as you wish (color, font ...)
+- Design tokens so you can brand it as you wish (color, sizes ...)
 - Eleventy data for all metas, cover and post display (grid, list, cover background ...)
 - Custom navigation
 - Blog ready with markdown post